Before you Hire a Security Systems Provider- Think About This:

 Higher Volume Customer base

-Spread thin and divided amongst clients; they will want to get projects done quickly and may miss out on important details while rushing through the typical process of residential projects
+These providers could be spread thin and divided amongst clients; they will want to get projects done quickly and may miss out on important details while rushing through the typical process of residential projects.

 Cable Installation

-Most commonly found ran through by laying on a ceiling or across ceiling tiles
+Residential installation is most commonly found to run wiring by laying on a ceiling or across ceiling tiles.

 Easy Install & Lower Cost Solutions

-Have been found to have used camera manufactures now banned by the U.S. government
+Some lower-cost installations have been found to have used camera manufacturers now banned by the U.S. government.

 Commercial Security Systems Provider